zer0cache/matic-docs/docs/faq/delegator-faq.md

 ### I have unbonded, how long will it take to Unbond

 The unbonding period is currently set to 82 checkpoints.
-This is approximately 9 days.
+This is approximately 47 hours.
 Every checkpoint takes approximately 34 minutes.
 However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

 ### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that

 The Claim stake button will only be enabled when your unbonding period is complete.
-The unbonding period is currently set at 424 checkpoints.
+The unbonding period is currently set at 82 checkpoints.

 ### Do I know when will the Claim Stake button be enabled?